jakobringler/blog/content/notes/FX Notes Formatting.md

 ## Code Blocks

+use triple backticks to start a multiline code block and single backticks for inline code.

-use C style colors for vex
+use C style colors for VEX by specifying the language after the opening backticks (C, Python etc.)

 specify what type of wrangle this goes in and the name it has (e.g. in the screenshot above)